Wei-Hong29/Machine-learning-with-R-classifiers/README.md

 # Machine-learning-with-R-classifiers
 - Done as an assignment in one of my degree's data science units
+- This project aims to use machine learning to predicts, best forming classifiers found are:
+  - Random forest classifier: 0.958 **accuracy
+  - NeuralNet classifier: 0.958 **accuracy
 - "Defects.csv" is the dataset used in this project.
 It is the NASA Defects dataset, containing defects data from the NASA Metrics Data Program, see: http://mdp.ivv.nasa.gov.

 ### The project is done in the following steps:
 - **Step 1 and 2: Data exploration and pre-processing**